New Commemorative Coin: Srimat Swami Pranavanandaji Maharaj

 The Government of India will commemorate the 125th Birth Anniversary of Srimat Swami Pranavanandaji Maharaj with denominations of ₹100, ₹50, and ₹10.
 The Ministry of Finance issued the gazette notification on January 22, 2021.

-The ₹50 coin will also consist of a Quaternary Alloy, with 50% Silver, 40% Copper, 5% Nickel, and 5% Zinc.
+The ₹50 coin will also composed of a Quaternary Alloy, with 50% Silver, 40% Copper, 5% Nickel, and 5% Zinc.
 It will weigh 22.5 grams, have a diameter of 39 mm, and feature 180 serrations along the edge.

 The ₹10 coin will be Bi-Metallic, with Nickel Brass at the outer ring and Nickel Silver at the center piece, weighing 7.74 grams and having a diameter of 27 mm, featuring 100 serrations along the edge.